What to do in Colombia

 4. Spot wildlife

 From howler monkeys to giant anteaters, pink dolphins and whales; you can spot a wide variety of wildlife in Colombia.
 Hotspots include the Amazon and the Llanos Orientales.
-For whale watching is Chocó (Pacific) is the “place to be.”
-Even if you stay in the big cities, nature is often nearby and with a little luck you can spot wildlife in one of the parks.
+For whale watching Chocó (Pacific) is the “place to be.”
+Even if you stay in the big cities, nature is often nearby and with a little luck you can even spot wildlife in one of the city parks.

-5. Meet the Native American community
+5. Meet an indigenous community

 6. Learn all about Colombian coffee

-Colombia is the 3rd largest coffee exporter in the world, a great place to initiate yourself into the secrets of the “black gold.”
+Colombia is the 3rd largest coffee exporter in the world, a great place to immerse yourself into the secrets of the “black gold.”
 The Coffee Triangle (Zona Cafetera) is Colombia’s most famous coffee region, but most coffee is produced in the area of Medellín and the department of Huila, also known for the archaeological site San Agustín.
 More and more coffee plantations open their doors to tourists.
 You can take a coffee tour and spend a night at a finca.

 7. Go "extreme"